RogerMoens/RogerMoens/README.md

-I’m a Data Scientist / Machine Learning researcher working on scalable algorithms for large-scale scientific data analysis.
+I’m a Data Scientist / Machine Learning researcher working on scalable algorithms for large-scale scientific data analysis with a strong interest in AI.
 My work sits at the intersection of **machine learning, high-performance computing, and scientific computing**, with a focus on making complex data (often terabyte-scale) tractable and interpretable.

 ---